 SUST 5000: Senior Capstone in Sustainability, 3 credits

-9 credits of electives are required in at least three of the four fields: (1) engineering, technology, and design, (2) natural and physical sciences, (3) social and human sciences, (4) arts and humanities, and (5) study abroad.
+Nine credits of electives are required in at least three of the five fields: (1) engineering, technology and design; (2) natural and physical sciences; (3) social and human sciences; (4) arts and humanities; and (5) study abroad.

 - BSEN 3230: Natural Resource Conservation Engineering (Spring; PR BSEN 3310 or instructor permission)